 Bear Canyon Open Space is an important property for flood control and drainage, visitor and neighbor experience, and vegetation and wildlife habitat.
 These sometimes-competing needs require a challenging balance that the Open Space Division will strive to maintain with the support of volunteers, input from the public, and cooperation with other managing agencies.
 Along with other relevant regulations and policies, this Visitor Use Plan serves as a guideline for managing the effects and needs of human use in that triangle.
-The ongoing projects planned improvements will continue to make Bear Canyon Open Space a valuable resource for all.
+The ongoing projects and planned improvements will continue to make Bear Canyon Open Space a valuable resource for all.

-The OSD prepared the initial draft of the BCOS Visitor Use Management Plan and posted it on the website to allow review prior to a series of public meetings.
-Comments were accepted at the public meetings and online through mid-December.
+Both drafts of the BCOS Visitor Use Management Plan were posted on the OSD's website to allow review prior to a series of public meetings.
+Comments were accepted at the public meetings, via email, and through an online poll.
 Public meetings included:

-- November 14, 2019: Initial public meeting - January 17, 2020: with representatives from John B. Robert NA - January 28, 2020: with representatives from High Desert Residential Owners Assn. - February 5, 2020: with representatives from Friends of Embudito Arroyo/Glenwood Hills NA - February 22, 2020: with representatives from Friends of Embudito Arroyo/Glenwood Hills NA
+- November 14, 2019: Public meeting to discuss 1st draft - January 17, 2020: follow-up with representatives from John B. Robert NA - January 28, 2020: follow-up with representatives from High Desert Residential Owners Assn. - February 5, 2020: follow-up with representatives from Friends of Embudito Arroyo/Glenwood Hills NA - February 22, 2020: follow-up with representatives from Friends of Embudito Arroyo - February 25, 2020: presented first draft at Open Space Advisory Board meeting - March 23, 2021: presented 2nd draft updates Open Space Advisory Board - April 14, 2021: Public meeting to discuss 2nd draft - April 27, 2021: Discussion of public meeting with Open Space Advisory Board

-Summary of Public Comments
+Summary of Public Comments on first draft